JaeYeonLee0621/SystemDesign-Interview/Chapter4_DistributedMessageQueue.md

 - WAL has a pure `sequential read/write` access pattern
 - Rotational disks have large capacity and they are pretty affordable
 - The easiest option is to use the line number of the log file as the offset

+### +) WAL (Write-Ahead Log)

+- Providing atomicity and durability in database system
+- Used for crash and transactino recovery
+- All modifications are written to a log before they are applied
+- Usually both redo and undo information is sotred in the log
+- Allow the page cache to buffer updates to disk-resident pages while ensuring durability semantics in the larger context of a database system
+- Persist all operations on disk until the cached copies of pages affected by these operations are synchronized on disk

+### +) Kafka's Commit Log
+- Each broker in a Kafka cluster maintains its own set of logs
+- `The leader broker` : maintaining the active log to which new messages are written
+- `The follower broker` : Replicating this log almost in real-time, maintaining copies of the leader
+- s log to ensure data redundancy and fault tolerance

 <br/>